Tyulis/rawutil/README.md

 These two objects have the pack, unpack and unpack_from methods, which are exactly the sames as the module-level ones, but if the byte order is not precised in the structure, it defaults to the byteorder attribute instead of "@".

-First, the TypeReader object can read elements from a bytes-like object.
+First, the TypeReader object can read elements from a bytes-like or file-like object.
 It has the following methods:

 	bit(n, bit, length=1)
 		Returns the specified bits in the n integer.
 Returns (length) bits